orbitdb/field-manual/00_Introduction/00_Introduction.md

 - the devaluation of music and art
 - ML Fairness

-The central problem in a lot of these cases is a simple asymmetry - the people that _generate_ the data do not end up _owning_ the data.
-This can and will be used against you, in a court of law or elsewhere.
+The central problem in all these cases comes from a simple asymmetry: the people that _generate_ the data do not end up _owning_ the data.
+This can and will be used against you: in a court of law, in your bank account balance, in your social stature and in your overall life outcome.

 ## How did we get here?
 A Historical Context